jhaiduce/swmf_validation/README.md

 ### build_imfinput

-Script to download solar wind observations from the OMNI datset (https://omniweb.gsfc.nasa.gov/) for a specified time period and compile them into an IMF input file for SWMF.
+Script that downloads solar wind observations from the OMNI datset (https://omniweb.gsfc.nasa.gov/) for a specified time period and compiles them into an IMF input file for SWMF.

 Example: